quandyfactory/Quandy/README.markdown

 ### Packaging

-At some point I need to tackle packaging this up either through PyPi or using easy_install.
+At some point I need to tackle packaging this up for pypi.
 In the meantime it's a file.

 ### Better Forms